peteragility/glusterfs-aws/README.md

 The quick start has setup a [NFS Ganesha server](https://docs.gluster.org/en/latest/Administrator%20Guide/NFS-Ganesha%20GlusterFS%20Integration/) and export GlusterFS via NFSv3 protocol, so every client machine can mount the GlusterFS with NFSv3.
 Remember this is **NOT** the recommend way to mount GlusterFS, but if the clients can not install GlusterFS native client or you want to use service like [AWS DataSync](https://aws.amazon.com/datasync/), this is the only solution.

+1. Ensure GlusterFS security group is added to your client EC2 instances.
-1. Most Linux distributions have NFS client packages included, if not, simply install the `nfs-common` package.
+2. Most Linux distributions have NFS client packages included, if not, simply install the `nfs-common` package.
-2. Create a mount point directory at /mnt/gfsnfs (or any name you preferred)
+3. Create a mount point directory at /mnt/gfsnfs (or any name you preferred)
-3. Open /etc/fstab, append the following line, replace GlusterNFSEndpoint with the actual NFS endpoint:
+4. Open /etc/fstab, append the following line, replace GlusterNFSEndpoint with the actual NFS endpoint:
     ```
     GlusterNFSEndpoint:/gfs /mnt/gfsnfs nfs defaults 0 0
     ```
-4. Run command: `sudo mount -a`
+5. Run command: `sudo mount -a`
-5. Run command: `df`, you will see volume info of GlusterFS at /mnt/gfsnfs mount point if things went well.
+6. Run command: `df`, you will see volume info of GlusterFS at /mnt/gfsnfs mount point if things went well.

+#### Use GlusterFS in Kubernetes
+There is a [Container Storage Interface (CSI) Driver for GlusterFS](https://kubernetes-csi.github.io/docs/drivers.html) can be used with Kubernetes, so that multiple k8s pods can read/write the shared and persistant Gluster filesystem.
+You can also use the CSI driver with [Amazon EKS](https://aws.amazon.com/eks/).

 ### Performance Testing
 Basic filesystem performance benchmarks are collected using python script [smallfile](https://github.com/distributed-system-analysis/smallfile), the testing setup involves: